kirstin/kirstinheidler.co.uk/pages/pages-root-folder/index.md

 - Do you want to find out what is hindering the progress you have been longing to see with your project?
 - Would you like to create an environment in which your employees enjoy working?
 - Have you wondered why feedback within your organisation is not following the way you think would be good?
 - Would you like professional facilitation for your meeting(s)?

+Running a business brings with it the collaboration and coordination between potentially many human beings.
+Blockages in relationships or unclear or missing agreements for feedback, decision making or distribution of resources can become blockages to success for the whole organisation.
+Therefore, I offer workshops and support for developing leadership skills, improving social skills, sharpening your vision and purpose and building systems that serve your business.
+I can lend you my eyes and ears to compile for you my perspective on what I see working well and areas of potential.

 [_Take a look at the packages I offer_](#packages-and-prices)